By Lori Fredrich Senior Food Writer, Dining Editor Published Dec 21, 2024 at 1:40 PM

 Culinary-inspired self-care

 In this crazy world, there’s nothing better than taking time to be still, relax and care for both our physical bodies and minds.
-Whether you want a smaller item to gift or are looking for items to add to a basket of self-care items, these culinary-inspired products fit the bill.
+Whether you're searching for a smaller item for gifting (or stuffing a stocking) or aiming to create a basket filled with self-care items, these culinary-inspired products will fit the bill.

 Warm those hands